micro-os-plus/utils-lists-xpack/tests/README.md

 Exactly the same source files are used on all platforms, without changes.

-It is planned to add more platforms, like RISC-V
+It is planned to add more platforms, like RISC-V, but no dates are set.

 ## Toolchains

 For a better portability, the builds are repeated with multiple toolchains,